Dusica77/Dusica77/README.md

 ---

-I'm Dusica — a 3rd-year Information Science & Engineering student who builds interfaces that are sharp, fast, and actually pleasant to use.
+I'm Dusica a 3rd-year Information Science & Engineering student who builds interfaces that are sharp, fast, and actually pleasant to use.

 My craft is **React**.
-I care about the details— spacing, motion timing, state transitions, accessibility.
+I care about the details spacing, motion timing, state transitions, accessibility.
 The frontend is where logic meets feeling, and that's exactly where I want to be.

 ---